bseltz-cohesity/scripts/powershell/viewDR66/README.md

 Planned Failover/Failback takes a phased approach to ensure that all changes are replicated before failover.
 This approach takes more time, but is the recommmended approach to ensure zero data loss.
 There are two phases:

-1) The Prepare phase: during this phase, replication is performed repeatedly in rapid succession to ensure that there is minimal changes to replicate during the final phase.
+1) The Start phase: during this phase, replication is performed repeatedly in rapid succession to ensure that there is minimal changes to replicate during the final phase.

 2) The Finalize phase: during this phase, both the source and target view are set to read-only and a final replication is performed, after which the view at ClusterB is set as read-write.
 During this phase, no new writes are allowed at either cluster, so it is recommended that you monitor replication during the Prepare phase to ensure that replication is pretty well caught up, such that the final replication (and duration of write blocking) will be as short as possible,